dxw/contracts/agreements/agency_terms.md

 6. ### Engagement

-    1. It is essential that you fully engage with the development process in order for the Project to be completed successfuly.
+    1. It is essential that you fully engage with the development process in order for the Project to be completed successfully.
 In this context "engage" includes promptly:

         1. Responding to our enquiries;